Help keep your phone safe: What you need to know about mobile security

-Types of mobile malware.
+Types of mobile security malware.

 Mobile spyware is a type of malicious software program that monitors and records information about a user's actions without the user's knowledge or permission.
 Once the victim of the malware attack has been affected by mobile spyware, the intruder is able to listen in on conversations, access data stored on the mobile device, and can even tap into the device’s camera and microphone.
-There is no one demographic that is more susceptible to mobile spyware than the other, which is why it’s important that everyone be aware of the possibility that this may happen to them.
+There is no one demographic that is more susceptible to mobile spyware than any other, which is why it’s important that everyone be aware of the possibility that this may happen to them.

 Rooting malware is another malicious program that specifically targets Android users in an attempt to gain control over their root privileges, ultimately taking full control over the device.
 This type of malware is typically a result of visiting spam or phishing websites.
-When a device is compromised by a rooting malware the common effects may include deletion/installation of applications and copying of confidential information.
+When a device is compromised by rooting malware the common effects may include deletion/installation of applications and copying of confidential information.